-Domain: Range: E7 Activity E39 Actor • E5 Event.
-P11 had participant (participated in): E39 Actor f: E8 Acquisition.
-P22 transferred title to (acquired title through): E39 Actor E8 Acquisition.
+Domain: E7 Activity Range: E39 Actor 0 E5 Event.
+P11 had participant (participated in): E39 Actor Superproperty of f: E8 Acquisition.
+P22 transferred title to (acquired title through): E39 Actor 1 1 1 2 E8 Acquisition.
 P23 transferred title from (surrendered title through): E39 Actor E10 Transfer of Custody.
 P28 custody surrendered by (surrendered custody through): E39 Actor E10 Transfer of Custody.
 P29 custody received by (received custody through): E39 Actor Quantification: many to many, necessary (1,n:0,n) Scope note: This property describes the active participation of an E39 Actor in an E7 Activity.
-F 1 It implies causal or legal responsibility.
+It implies causal or legal responsibility.
 The P14.1 in the role of property of the property allows the nature of an Actor's participation to be specified.
-Examples: the painting of the Sistine Chapel (E7) was carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55) Properties: P14.1 in the role of: E55 Type P15 was influenced by (influenced)
+Examples: • the painting of the Sistine Chapel (E7) carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55) Properties: P14.1 in the role of: $\underline{E55}$ Type P15 was influenced by (influenced) Domain: E7 Activity Range: E1 CRM Entity

-Domain: E7 Activity Range: E1 CRM Entity Superproperty of E 7 Activity.
+Range: E1 CRM Entity Superproperty of f: E7 Activity.
 P16 used specific object (was used for): E70 Thing E7 Activity.
 P17 was motivated by (motivated): E1 CRM Entity E7 Activity.
 P134 continued (was continued by): E7 Activity E83 Type Creation.
 P136 was based on (supported type creation): E1 CRM Entity Quantification: many to many (0,n:0,n) Scope note: This is a high level property, which captures the relationship between an E7 Activity and anything that may have had some bearing upon it.

-Examples: The property has more specific sub properties.
-Examples: • the designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22)
+The property has more specific sub properties.
+Examples:

+• the designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22)

-- Domain: E7 Activity Range: E70 Thing Subproperty of: E5 Event.
+• Domain: E7 Activity Range: E70 Thing Subproperty of: E5 Event.
 P12 occurred in the presence of (was present at): E77 Persistent Item E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity Superproperty of f: E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity Superproperty of: E7 Activity.
 P33 used specific technique (was used by): E29 Design or Procedure E15 Identifier Assignment.
-P142 used constituent (was used in):E41 Appellation Quantification: many to many (0,n:0,n) Scope note: This property describes the use of material or immaterial things in a way essential to the - performance or the outcome of an E7 Activity.
+P142 used constituent (was used in):E41 Appellation E79 Part Addition.
+P111 added (was added by): E18 Physical Thing Quantification: many to many (0,n:0,n) Scope note: This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.

 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
 For example, the software tools on a computer.

-Formular Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
+Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
 In this case, the physical carriers of this name are at least the people understanding its use.

-Examples: Properties: the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object 'Quyunjig' (E44) mode of use Current; Vernacular (E55) P16.1 mode of use: E55 Type P17 was motiv vated by (motivated) Domain: Range: E7 Activity E1 CRM Entity E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity many to many (0,n:0,n) Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7 Activity.
-Evennless For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre.
-Examples: the resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68). the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69) P19 was intended use of (was made for): Domain: Range: Quantification: E7 Activity E71 Man-Made Thing many to many (0,n:0,n) Scope note: This property relates an E7 Activity with objects created specifically for use in the activity.
-Formular This is distinct from the intended use of an item in some general type of activity such as the book of common prayer which was intended for use in Church of England services (see P101 had as general use (was use of) ).
-Examples: Lady Diana Spencer's wedding dress (E71) was made for Wedding of Prince Charles and Lady Diana Spencer (E7) mode of use To Be Worn (E55)
+- the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) - the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object "Quyunjig" (E44) mode of use Current; Vernacular (E55)

-Properties: P19.1 mode of use: E55 Type
+Properties: P16.1 mode of use: E55 Type